Table of Contents

 Contrary to belief, yes Jamie Fraser I’m looking at you, Scots don’t wear their national dress as daily attire.

-However, many natives do dust off the family clan kilt for special occasions like weddings.
+However, many locals do dust off the family clan kilt for special occasions like weddings.

 Scottish kilts tend to be worn by the wedding party, cross the groom off your list, but some guests do too.

 The tartan kilt is teamed up with a shirt, heavy wool jacket, socks, shoes, a belt and an angry-looking purse called a sporran.

 Fortunately for all the wedding guests, the sporran, coupled with a kilt pin, keep the skirt down.
 Scotland can be windy!